kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 + *Machine Learning frameworks in the three languages*: We will play with three machine larning (-related) libraries in the three languages we learned, including `jax` in `python`, `flux` in `julia`, and `burn` in `rust`.
 + *Mid-semester update:* There will be no lab, and hacking.
 Instead, people should present their progress so far.
 + *Fall break*
++ *Frontend:* We will learn about the basic of building web frontend with svelte.
++ *Backend and database:* You will learn the basic of database and storage.
++ *Environment management and Containerization:* You will learn how to manage your environment with nix and containerize your applications with docker.
 + *Continous integration:* You will learn how to use actions to continously update and test your code.
-+ *Environment management and Containerization:* You will learn how to manage your environment with nix and containerize your applications with docker.
-+ *Frontend:* We will learn about the basic of building frontend with svelte.
-+ *Database:* You will learn the basic of database and storage.
 + *Open source practice:* You will learn some of the open source practice such as governance and code review.
 + *Fall Recess*
 + *Show case*: There will be no lab and hacking.
 Instead, we will celerate everyone's hardwork!